JJayBurgler/Breaktime/README.md

 - Checking Shopping Links

 ## Waits
 There are more waits in the tests then I like, but these were due to all the animations of the elements that take place in conjunction with elements not having unique ids.
+I would want to work with dev to get some unique ids that would help speed up the tests.